lagrandecode/studentinfo/README.md

 Upon submission from the web portal, the data will become visible within the KoboToolbox interface, allowing you to review the submissions.

 ![image](https://github.com/lagrandecode/studentinfo/assets/58033364/d3f1b371-3e81-4857-9b31-401f778f8cc8)

+# Kobotoolbox API Interface
+KoboToolbox offers an interactive API that simplifies the process of performing Create, Read, Update, and Delete (CRUD) operations, providing users with a user-friendly experience for managing data.